DenisMela/Frequency-Neuron/README.md

 - Every neuron connection may only fire once
 - Change the activation function to use only positive input values
 - Deactivate the neuron once it has sent a signal to all of its output connections

+This network doesn't need to operate in real time, the values for the weights can be calculated simply by using all sync layer start times and the frequencies for all connections.